osbuild/guides/osbuild-composer/src/user-guide/user-guide.md

 This guide contains instructions on installing `osbuild-composer` service and its basic usage.

 If you want to fix a typo, or even contribute new content, the sources for this webpage are hosted in [osbuild/guides GitHub repository](https://github.com/osbuild/guides/).

+For Red Hatters, the internal guides can be found [here](https://osbuild.pages.redhat.com/internal-guides/).